kapilchaudharygithub/GitAndGithub/Part_II/III_IntroToGitBranching.md

 ```

 ### git stash
-get temporary code changes on remote without  adding new changes to remote from local
+get temporary code changes on remote without  adding new changes to remote from local"
 ```
 git stash
 git pull